Miguel Cabrera Preview, Player Props: Tigers vs. Royals

 Miguel Cabrera At The Plate

-- Looking at the 94 games he has played this season, he's hit a home run in three of them (3.2%), and in 0.9% of his trips to the plate.
+- In 3.2% of his games this year, he has homered, and 0.9% of his trips to the plate.

-- Cabrera has driven in a run in 22 games this year (23.4%), including seven games with more than one RBI (7.4%).
-He has also driven home three or more of his team's runs in two contests.
+- Cabrera has picked up an RBI in 23.4% of his games this year, with more than one RBI in 7.4% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.